abajwa-hw/hbase-workshop/README.md

 - Run same examples as above

 - Error seen
-  - My guess is that SPARK_CLASSPATH (see above) is not getting propagated to zeppelin
+  - My guess is that SPARK_CLASSPATH (set in zeppelin-env.sh above) is not getting propagated to zeppelin
 ![Image](../master/screenshots/zep-error-local.png?raw=true)

 #### Useful commands